 This route contains some stretches of open seas where we are very weather dependent.
-The best conditions are usually found in September, October and November, and in April & May.
+The best conditions are usually found in September to October and April to May.

 Be picked up in style at your hotel or Maumere airport, the capital of Flores Island where the Sunda island cruise starts.
 Settle in to your traditional Phinisi liveaboard that you will be calling home for the next few days.
 Set sail, and have your first bathe in the sea in the afternoon, an easy check dive or go snorkeling on the shores of a nearby island, followed by an evening drink at sunset whilst cruising to the remote Eastern seas.